Henrik Larsson set to become Barcelona assistant manager - Pundit Arena

 Larsson played for the club between 2004 and 2006.

-Henrik Larsson is set to become Barcelona assistant manager under Ronald Koeman, according to reports.
+Henrik Larsson has been appointed Barcelona first-team coach under Ronald Koeman, according to reports.

 Koeman was confirmed as the new Barca head coach on Wednesday morning, signing a two-year deal.
 The former Everton manager is returning to the club where he achieved tremendous success as a player.